What is Foot Mobilisation?

 Why might you need foot mobilisation?

 As a result of some kind of injury, several things might happen in a foot.
-For example, a tear to tissue might heal with scarring, making the tissue get shorter and tighter.
+For example, a tear to tissue might heal with scarring, making the tissue shorter and tighter.
 Alternatively, where one part of your foot has pain, other parts may start to work differently to protect the injured area.
-There is a ‘law’ in physiology that tells us that tissues will always adapt (shorten) to their shortest functional length.
-If a joint doesn’t move into its complete, normal range of motion for a while, eventually it wont be able to do so because the tissues will tighten up to remove all of the unused ‘slack’ from the system.
+There is a ‘law’ in physiology that tells us that tissues will always adapt (in this case shorten) to their shortest functional length.
+If a joint doesn’t move into its complete, normal range of motion for a while, eventually it wont be able to do.
+This is because the tissues will tighten up to remove all of the unused ‘slack’ from the system.
 Over time, these patterns can become set with the result that the muscular pulley systems at work in your body can no longer reproduce the movements they once could.

 What might you expect from foot mobilisation?